mulaRahul/keyviz/README.md

 - Switch between animation presets to animate your visualization in & out

 # Installation
 You can download the latest version of keyviz from the [Github Releases](https://github.com/mulaRahul/keyviz/releases) page.
-Unzip the downloaded file, run the installer and follow the familiar steps to install keyviz.
+For the installer, unzip the downloaded file, run the installer and follow the familiar steps to install keyviz.

+Alternatively, you can get the portable version which doesn't require installation but may or may not work on every system.

 # Quickstart
 You can check out this [video tutorial](https://youtu.be/FwuTqWzlRSc) as well.